 An alarming warning prompts cell phone users to turn their phones off due to an expected influx of cosmic rays from Mars “tonight.”
 Is this rumor true or false?

 It’s a hoax.

-This rumor has been going around – virtually unchanged – for at least 4 years, via email, text messaging, and social media.
-Below is a text message version sent to us recently:
+This rumor has been going around – virtually unchanged – for many years via email, text messaging, and social media.
+Below is a text message of the first version sent to us in late 2012:

-This rumor appears to have been started several years ago, as seen on this 2008 post, it and has resurfaced several times since.
-In 2012 it reappeared as an April Fool’s joke to some, which quickly shedded its “joke” status and became a full-blown hoax the same month.
-While it was probably funny on April 1, by April 4 this “news” was being passed around without the obligatory ”April Fools” at the end.
-This blogger did an excellent job of debunking the rumor a mere week after the 2012 outbreak of the rumor.
+In 2012 the warning was circulated as an April Fool’s joke by some social media users, but it quickly shed its “joke” status and became a full-blown hoax that same month.
+While it was probably humorous on April 1, by April 4 this “news” was being circulated without the obligatory “April Fools” at the end.

-- The only likely effect of cosmic rays on cell phones would be related to satellite communication, as satellites can be affected by cosmic rays without the earth’s protective atmosphere.
+- The only likely effect of cosmic rays on cell phones would be related to satellite communication, as satellites are more affected by cosmic rays without the earth’s protective atmosphere.